GospelTrust/milpitas.cc/docs/content/_posts/2022-06-17-lscc-goft-land-youth-event.md

 Entrance fee | Free

 RSVP is required.<a href="mailto:elena.liu@livingstonescc.com"> Email to Elena Liu</a> if you would like to attend the event.

-New parents and students, please fill out [participant waiver] and [new student form]
+New parents and students, please fill out [participant waiver] and [new student form].

 [Milpitas Goftland]: https://goo.gl/maps/n1ofBMcybqYTzaJc7
 [participant waiver]: https://livingstonescc.com/byf-waiver